 Promoting more reliable research and communication of results

-The current health crisis has once again brought science to the center of public attention.
+The coronavirus pandemic has once again brought science to the center of public attention.
 Once again we have seen how important an honest communication about science is, and that research may help to reduce uncertainty, but cannot eliminate it.

 It seems that scientific results are a lot more uncertain than many people would like them to be.
 In the last decade, we often saw headlines saying that we shouldn't believe that exciting new medical study, or that there is trouble at the lab.
 According to an online survey, most researchers would agree there is a reproducibility crisis.